harrisonmalone/html-css-schedule/README.md

 2.30 - 5
 - Challenge to create multiple button and card components, create a reusable library
+- At mobile view have cards that are a smaller size, at bigger view have cards that are 50% width, need to research displaying inline for this
 - Dropdown menu that uses hover pseudo-class
 - Direct to freecodecamp if done